BrendanoElTaco/CSCI3660_Memory_Game/README.md

-# Android Memory Game
+# QuickFlip Memory Challenge

 ## Introduction
-This Android Memory Game is a simple and fun card-matching game that tests your memory.
+QuickFlip Memory Challenge is a simple and fun card-matching game that tests your memory.
 The game consists of flipped cards that a player turns over two at a time with the goal of finding a matching pair.
 The game continues until all pairs are found, and the objective is to achieve this in the fewest flips possible.

 ## Features
 - **Simple and Intuitive UI**: Easy to navigate and play the game with a user-friendly interface.